Saturday, November 23, 2024

 Related News

-Three civilians injured in a drone regime attack in W. Aleppo, November 11, 2024
+Elderly man injured in a drone regime attack on a car in W. Aleppo, November 16, 2024

 Most of the people living in those areas of the governorates of Raqqa and Deir Ez-Zour currently under the control of the Syrian Democratic Forces are suffering from an acute crisis in securing bread, with many bakeries suspending work because of the scarcity of flour and the rise in the price of essential materials needed to bake bread.
 This is forcing local people to stand for long hours in crowded queues that do not observe the precautionary social distancing measures amid the spread of the coronavirus pandemic.
 Local activists confirmed to the Syrian Network for Human Rights that some bakeries have stopped working due to technical breakdowns of equipment which are difficult to repair without importing parts from other governorates, with the curfew and the closure of crossings, both imposed by the SDF, preventing them from doing so.
 The SDF’s sale of wheat to the Syrian regime also plays a role in these shortages, leading a number of bakeries to stage a strike as a result of this and of bread prices being determined by the SDF’s Supply Committees and the General Administration of Finance and Consumer Protection.